SansGuidon/bookmarks/README.md

 * [Reddit](https://www.reddit.com/r/FreeEBOOKS/) - Free Ebooks
 * [OpenShift](https://www.openshift.com/promotions/devops-with-openshift.html) - DevOps with OpenShift
 * [MorganGeek](https://researchportal.unamur.be/fr/studentTheses/design-of-a-support-system-for-modelling-gene-regulatory-networks) - (2015) Design of a support system for modelling gene regulatory networks. **Bonus** : [Download in PDF](https://researchportal.unamur.be/files/36918347/2015_WattiezM_memoire.pdf)
+* [Internet Archive](https://archive.org/details.php?identifier=texts) - eBooks and Texts : The Internet Archive offers over 15,000,000 freely downloadable books and texts.
+There is also a collection of 550,000 modern eBooks that may be borrowed by anyone with a free archive.org account.

 > Summaries, notes and reviews
 * [WikiSummaries](http://www.wikisummaries.org/wiki/Category:Summaries) - A listing of free book summaries in English by category and alphabetically.